 What do you feel when you are in debt?

 A person heavily in debt means he or she tends to spend money without thinking about paying the debt taken already.
 It can be incredibly embarrassing to admit to family or friends that you are in debt and you don’t know how you will be able to afford your existing lifestyle.
 You have probably tried repaying your debt, but you probably run short of money month after month.
-You are scared to face the debt problems and spoil your health and interest in life in the future.
+You are scared to face debt problems and spoil your health and interest in life in the future.

 How can I get rid of my debt problems?

 The best way to avoid falling into a trap of debt problems is by not spending money that is not yours.
-So the foremost thing is to stop using credit cards and stop taking undue advantages for it.
+So the foremost thing is to stop using credit cards and stop taking undue advantage of them.
 Spending money is easy but paying it back can be difficult, especially when you are being charged a high level of interest.
 Saving money is very important.
 Having a savings account will help you face an unprepared situation like a sudden hospital visit, car repair, or even a loss of income.
 You should have a properly planned outline of your income so that some part of the money you earn is saved and the rest is for spending purposes.
 Remember, it is poor management that leads people into debt.

 If you are currently struggling with debt, check out our debt help section today for tips on battling debt!